 - Remember they are coming to your home, not a restaurant and not a hotel.
 You are not an Air B&B. So do things that are comfortable for you and your family.

 - Use a planner!
 (Like mine!
 Haha!
-Insert shameless plug here) But seriously, at the least make a checklist of everything you need to do and make, check and check again.
+Insert shameless plug here) But seriously, at the least make a checklist of everything you need to do and make, check, and check again.

 Remember, it’s Thanksgiving, and you want to make good memories.
 I know how stressful it is trying to make a Thanksgiving Dinner in a hurry.
 It’s a whirlwind of frenzy, but it still can be fun.
-If you have a plan, leave room for adjustments and have everyone that can pitch in help, then everything will turn out fine.
+If you have a plan, leave room for adjustments, and have everyone who can pitch in help, then everything will turn out fine.
 Laugh over the things that don’t.
 I had to make the gravy twice!
 The first batch was not that good, so instead of stressing out, I dumped it.
 It would have been fine to not make more, but I had enough to try again and the second time worked great.
 The pan that the turkey cooked in dripped all over the floor and I could have freaked out, but the dog loved it and I just quickly cleaned it up and we had a good laugh.

 I asked the kids to take a picture of the centerpiece for my blog and this is what I got.
-My kids put the chips in the centerpiece, I don’t know why, but it was funny and I totally forgot to take pictures for the blog.
-Oh well, we made great memories and without the camera.
-I think this year especially, we just need to simplify, and enjoy each other and have a good laugh.
+My kids put the chips in the centerpiece, I don’t know why, but it was funny and I forgot to take pictures for the blog.
+Oh well, we made great memories without the camera.
+I think this year especially, we just need to simplify, enjoy each other, and have a good laugh.
 Don’t make anything more stressful than it needs to be.
 Do what works for you and your family.
 Have a happy and blessed Thanksgiving!

 Need a planner to help you get ready for Thanksgiving?
 Just click the button!